Adepeju Jaiyeoba: Life

+In response, she started the Brown Button Foundation.
+In 2014 the foundation began providing birth kits to help prevent health issues resulting from lack of sterile supplies during childbirth, such as infections due to the use of rusty blades for severing umbilical cords.
+By 2015, they had distributed 8,000 kits and by 2017, 300,000.

 Jaiyeoba was mentioned by Barack Obama in his address in 2014 to the Young African Leaders Presidential Summit in Washington and was also hosted at the White House in 2015.
-In 2014, they started delivering birth kits having seen the damage that lack of sterile supplies such as rusty blades used for severing umbilical cords during childbirth can have.
-By 2015, they had distributed 8,000 kits and by 2017, 300,000.

 In 2017 she gave a TEDx talk.

-She has spoken at a number of local and international events and continues to inspire young people across Africa to action.